How To Cook, Clean and Steam Mussels Without Wine

-Serving mussels with grilled bread is my absolute favorite accompaniment.
+- Serving mussels with grilled bread is my absolute favorite accompaniment.
 If it is too cold to grill outdoors, you can do it on a grill pan or just toast the bread.
 I like to use a good quality baguette and slice it on the bias.
+You can also use homemade wholewheat bread.
 I brush olive oil or roasted garlic oil over it and then grill it for one to two minutes per side just to warm it up and char it a bit.

 - 2 to 2 1/2 pounds fresh live mussels